 The VirtualMachineClass resource is intended for centralized configuration of preferred virtual machine parameters.
 It allows setting parameters for CPU, including instructions and resource configuration policies, as well as defining the ratio between CPU and memory resources.
 Additionally, VirtualMachineClass manages the placement of virtual machines across the platform nodes, helping administrators efficiently distribute resources and optimally place virtual machines.

-By default, a single VirtualMachineClass generic resource is automatically created, which represents a universal CPU model that uses the rather old but supported by most modern processors Nehalem model.
-This allows you to run VMs on any nodes in the cluster with the possibility of live migration.
+During installation, a single VirtualMachineClass generic resource is automatically created.
+It represents a universal CPU type based on the older, but widely supported, Nehalem architecture.
+This enables running VMs on any nodes in the cluster and allows live migration.

 It is recommended that you create at least one VirtualMachineClass resource in the cluster with the Discovery type immediately after all nodes are configured and added to the cluster.
 This allows virtual machines to utilize a generic CPU with the highest possible CPU performance considering the CPUs on the cluster nodes.
 This allows the virtual machines to utilize the maximum CPU capabilities and migrate seamlessly between cluster nodes if necessary.